muratkars/workshop/exercise-6/README.md

 8. Now, you can monitor your OpenEBS volume metrics from Grafana dashboard.

 ## Launch Alertmanager UI
-1. To launch `alertmanager` open a rbowser page and go to NodeIP:NodePort (NodePort of alertmanager service).
+1. To launch `alertmanager` open a browser page and go to NodeIP:NodePort (NodePort of alertmanager service).

 ### [Continue to Exercise 7 - Rollout your stateful application with Blue/Green deployment](../exercise-7/README.md)